 - A Life’s Work, 2012.
 Three sets of poems on grief, love, ducks and other things.

 - Monday Poems, 2012.
-Fifteen poems written mainly on the bus to work on consecutive Mondays in 2009.
+Poems written mainly on the bus to work on consecutive Mondays in 2009.

 - The I Ching, or Book of Changes, 2003.
-Fifty-four poems.
 I tossed coins and took my inspiration from the translation of the I Ching by Richard Wilhelm and Cary F. Baynes, with the foreword by C. G. Jung.
 Also in print: The I Ching: poems by Tom Sharp (ISBN: 979-8573510620)

 - The Great Ideas: Reflections on the History of Western Thought, 2003.
-One hundred two poems based on the The Great Ideas, A Lexicon of Western Thought, by Mortimer J. Adler.
+Poems based on the The Great Ideas, A Lexicon of Western Thought, by Mortimer J. Adler.